omarhurani/ITProjectManagement/README.md

 # IT Project Management Calculator
-This is a command-line program to solve project management problems easily
+This is a console program to solve project management problems easily.

 ###### Disclaimer
 I'm not resposible for any incorrect output :3 I think it is logically correct and I tested it on a bunch of examples.

 ## Input Format
-1. Number of tasks
+1. Number of tasks.
-2. Name and duration pairs of the tasks
+2. Name and duration pairs of the tasks.
-3. Number of predecessors + list of predecessors, in the same order the tasks where entered
+3. Number of predecessors + list of predecessors, in the same order the tasks where entered.

 #### Example
 ```